Skip to content

 Herbarium Specimen — Asclepias uncialis Greene collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-Red-Ring Milkweed (Asclepias variegata): This Texas milkweed is native mostly to the eastern part of the state and two counties in the central (Kartesz 2015).
+Red-Ring Milkweed (Asclepias variegata): Red-ring milkweed is native mostly to the eastern part of the state and two counties in the central (Kartesz 2015).
 In the wild, red-ring milkweed grows in thickets, open woods and roadsides that are dry and rocky/sandy.
 Growing from 1 to 4 feet tall, it has white flowers with a purple or red ring at the base that bloom from May to July.

 Close-up of white flowers of red ring milkweed (Asclepias variegata).